 While there is much focus on cybersecurity for enterprises and institutions, cyber safety and security need to play a key role in our digital inclusion strategy for end users.
 Threat actors are attacking both vulnerable technologies, as well as vulnerable people, therefore cybersecurity focuses on securing the internet and devices while cyber safety focuses on helping people avoid scams, theft, identity theft, misinformation and other deliberate acts.
 End users such as students, families and seniors receiving connectivity and devices, especially through broadband and digital equity programs, may not be aware of the potential privacy and data risks and require training, resources, tools and support to protect against cyber threats.
-Arizona needs to develop an ongoing and coordinated strategy and provide additional funding for cyber safety and security initiatives to protect various entities and citizens.
+Arizona needs to develop an ongoing and coordinated strategy and provide additional funding for cyber safety and security initiatives to protect various entities and citizens to ensure that everyone has safe access to digital technologies while also being protected from cyber threats.